 The normal length of time between bowel movements varies widely from person to person.
-Some people have bowel movements three times a day.
+Some people have them three times a day.
 Others have them only once or twice a week.

-Going longer than three or more days without one is usually too long.
-After three days, the stool or feces become harder and tougher to pass.
+Going longer than 3 or more days without one, though, is usually too long.
+After 3 days, the stool or feces become harder and more difficult to pass.

 What Are the Symptoms?